 What is H-Pylori?
 Its Causes, Symptoms & its Treatment.

-H.pylori is a popular & common type of gram negative bacteria which causes H.pylori infection.
-H. Pylori bacteria destroys our stomach lining, a mucus layer that provides protection to our stomach against the acid.
-This spiral shaped bacteria sticks to our stomach lining and penetrate inside the stomach where it harms the mucus, making our stomach cells injured.
-Majority of stomach and small intestine ulcers are caused by H.pylori bacteria.
-H.pylori halts the immune response of our body which leads to various gastrointestinal disorders.
+H.pylori is a popular & common type of gram-negative bacteria that causes H.pylori infection.
+H. Pylori bacteria destroys our stomach lining, a mucus layer that provides protection to our stomach against acid.
+This spiral-shaped bacteria stick to our stomach lining and penetrates inside the stomach where it harms the mucus, making our stomach cells injured.

 Who is affected by H.pylori?
 OR Who is at risk of getting H. pylori?

-You will be surprised to know that 50% of the world’s population is affected by H.pylori infection.
-It’s not necessary that all individuals suffering from H.pylori infection have the definite symptoms.
+It may come as a surprise, H.pylori infection affects 50% of the world’s population.
+It’s not necessary that all individuals suffering from H.pylori infection have definite symptoms.
 Interestingly, only 20% of those infected have symptoms that include stomach pain, vomiting, and weight loss among others.
-The thought of microorganisms invading your stomach without even having you suspect their presence in your body is indeed scary.

 How can you get infected?